 Doug Battista Announces Strategic Employee Retention Tactics

-Keeping good employees is more important than ever, reports Doug Battista, Vice President of Human Resources at Jenny Craig.
+Keeping good employees is more important than ever, reports Doug Battista, President of North America Field Operations of Human Resources at Jenny Craig.
 Doug Battista offers his invaluable insight on how to find, and keep, the best employees.

 CARLSBAD, CA – June 1, 2012 – After 15 years of experience strategically managing employee retention for companies like ARAMARK, Walt Disney, and Nestlé, Doug Battista says that the trick to keeping great employees on the payroll is simple: reward and acknowledge superior performance and communicate on all levels.